yinhang2/visual-geojson/readMe.md

 # visual_GeoJSON - English

-The js document is used for the display of raster data and vector data.
+The js library is used for the display of raster data and vector data.
 It depends on leaflet and Jquery.
-Internally encapsulates the Schedular scheduler object, functions such as color, layer, and db to display the data.
-Some functions do not expose the user interface.
-Users can also implement schedular objects themselves based on the exposed methods.
+The js library internally encapsulates the Schedular scheduler object, functions such as color, layer, and db to display the data.
+Some functions do not provide the user interface.
+Users can also implement schedular objects themselves based on the provided methods.
 ## Data format requirements
-1. The data required to use the js library is GeoJson format data.
+1. The data used in this js library is GeoJson format data.
-2. Dynamic display using the js library requires the initialization layer to use GeoJSon data, the subsequent data format is
+2. Dynamic display using the js library requires the initialization layer using GeoJSon data, the subsequent data format is

     `{
 		time: 121312,